What is Support Delivered?

 PMADs include a spectrum of emotional distress- Perinatal Depression, Perinatal Anxiety, Bipolar Disorder in the Peripartum, Post-Traumatic Stress Disorder, Obsessive Compulsive Disorder, and rarely, Postpartum Psychosis.
-PMADs include a spectrum of emotional distress- depression, anxiety, Bipolar disorder, Post-Traumatic Stress Disorder, Obsessive Compulsive Disorder, and, rarely, psychosis.
 Symptoms before and during pregnancy are one of the leading predictors that a woman may experience mood or anxiety disorders postpartum.
 Additionally, there is emerging evidence that fathers, partners and non-gestational caregivers such as foster or adoptive parents are also at risk of experiencing mood or anxiety disorders due to the stress of caring for a new baby.
-Untreated PMADs can have serious impacts on maternal health and well-being, as well as long-lasting impacts on the children’s and family’s mental and physical health.
-Untreated PMADs can have serious impacts on parental health and well-being, as well as long-lasting impacts on the children’s and family’s mental and physical health.
 This PMADs factsheet has more information.
+Find information below on PMADS, as well as resources across the state providing support to individuals struggling with PMADs.

 There are several resources across the state focused on providing support to individuals and families struggling with PMADS, as well as health care providers who offer treatment.